corybrunson/bitriad/README.md

 ## Description

 The paper [*Triadic analysis of affiliation networks*](http://arxiv.org/abs/1502.07016) makes a case for adopting a batch of triad-based tools for the study of (bipartite) affiliation networks.
 Most of the tools used therein are included in this package, which is built mostly on the [**igraph** package](http://igraph.org/r/).
-No new classes have been defined yet, and all functions are written in R (rather than the more natural C/C++ used by **igraph**).
+No new classes have been defined yet, but several back-end functions are written in C++ without reference to the **igraph** library.
 Any suggestions would be welcome.

 ## Installation